Arctic policy of the United States: Background and history

 The population influx in the Arctic region is also predicted to coincide with more commercial shipping, marine tourism, and the transportation of large passenger vessels.
 This poses coverage gaps to the US Navy and US Coast Guard search and rescue functions.
 Due to the non-military nature of the Arctic Council, the United States will also need to pursue separate military agreements with other Arctic countries to ensure a protected and secure region.
 In 2019 United States Secretary of State Mike Pompeo stated that circumstances had changed for the Arctic Council as "the region has become an arena for power and for competition.
 And the eight Arctic states must adapt to this new future".
 Then-President Donald Trump also made headlines for expressing interest in purchasing Greenland, even though it is an autonomous territory of the Kingdom of Denmark.
+Since 2025, the United States under the second Trump administration has several times sought to annex Greenland, an autonomous territory of Denmark (itself in the European Union), (Note: The Kingdom of Denmark has been a member of the European Union since 1973.
+Since 1985, Greenland has not been a member of the European Union but rather an Overseas Country and Territory associated with the Union, with Greenlanders, as Danish citizens, having European Union citizenship.
+The Faroe Islands is also an autonomous territory of the Kingdom of Denmark and is not part of the European Union.) triggering an international crisis.
+This escalated in early January 2026 after Trump refused to rule out the use of military force to annex Greenland and threatened a 25% import tax on European Union (EU) goods unless Denmark ceded Greenland.
+Trump's statements sparked a confrontation with Denmark and the EU (supported by several other NATO members), reigniting earlier concerns of a US–EU trade war.
+On 21 January, Trump reversed his position at the 2026 Davos conference, pledging not to use military force against Greenland or to tariff any European countries.

 United States executive agencies active in Arctic policy

 The US Arctic Policy Group is a federal interagency working group comprising those agencies with programs and/or involvement in research and monitoring, land and natural resources management, environmental protection, human health, transportation and policymaking in the Arctic.
 The APG is chaired by the Department of State and meets monthly to develop and implement US programs and policies in the Arctic, including those relevant to the activities of the Arctic Council.

 The Interagency Climate Change Adaptation Task Force was initiated by the Council on Environmental Quality (CEQ), the Office of Science and Technology Policy (OSTP), and NOAA in 2009 and includes representatives from more than 20 federal agencies.
 President Obama has called on the Task Force to develop federal recommendations for adapting to climate change impacts both domestically and internationally.